Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 What is the difference between ACV and RCV coverage for Denver storm damage?

 ACV (Actual Cash Value) pays the current depreciated value of the damaged system — for older roofs, significantly less than replacement cost.
 RCV (Replacement Cost Value) pays full replacement cost in two payments: the ACV amount upfront, and the recoverable depreciation released after work is completed and documented.
-Check your policy declarations page for "loss settlement" language to confirm which you have.
+Check your policy declarations page for "loss settlement" language to confirm which coverage you have.

 What is recoverable depreciation and how do I collect it?